 This game provides examples of:

 The Ace: Kei Hazuki in TMGS1 and Teru Saeki in TMGS2.
 They're good-looking, smart, athletic and all-around talented, and as such fill the role of the "prince type" for their respective games.
-The third game breaks from the pattern by having two "main" guys, the Sakurai brothers, neither of whom quite fit the "prince" mold.
+The third game breaks from the pattern by having two "main" guys, the Sakurai brothers, neither of whom quite fit the "prince" mold - Ruka could if he exerted himself, but for the most part he chooses not to.

 Beauty Contest: The "Rose Queen" contest in TMGS3.
 The heroine must win it to obtain certain endings.